kkwentus/audit_client_setup/README.md

-#### Documentation on audit cookbook functionality, and all available attributes
+#### Documentation on audit cookbook functionality, and all available attributes with default value information
 https://supermarket.chef.io/cookbooks/audit

 ## chef-client